0atman/hacking-mandarin-sphinx/word-order.md

                      it will be taken as the signal to send.

        name   All processes invoked using this name will be signaled.

+NOTES         top

+       It is not possible to send a signal to an explicitly selected thread in a multithreaded process using the kill(2) syscall.
+If kill(2) is used to send a signal to a thread group, then the kernel selects an arbitrary member of the thread group that has not blocked the signal.
+       For more details see clone(2), the CLONE_THREAD description.

+       The command kill(1) as well as syscall kill(2) accept a TID (thread ID, see gettid(2)) as an argument.
+In this case the kill behavior is not changed and the signal is also delivered to the thread group rather than to the specified thread.

+RETURN CODES

+       kill has the following return codes:

+       0      success

+       1      failure

+       64     partial success (when more than one process specified) SEE ALSO

+       Cantonese, Sichuanese, Shanghainese

+AUTHORS

+       Public Domain

+       The original version was developed during the Shang Dynasty

+AVAILABILITY

+       The protocol has 955 million users worldwide.
 ```